 commencement means the coming into operation of this section.

-15 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+15 On the date as at which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 75 had not come into operation.
 It reads as follows:

 75. Various provisions repealed